minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 # Project Proposal

-You'll spend the first couple of days building a *problem definition*.
+You'll spend the first day building a *problem definition*.
 An important part of this is understanding the limitations and possibilities of the platform that you will be building your software on.

 The result of this phase is a *proposal document* that thorougly describes the folowing aspects of your application: